sknv/protomock/README.md

 let response = {
   body: { // Proto body
     ...
+  },
+  error: { // Proto error
+    code: 3,
+    message: "Invalid argument"
   }
 }
 ```

+Provide either `body` or `error` field.
+If there are both, `error` will be used.

 You also can log any information via `console.log` function.